 Our net external debt cap in our current Financial Strategy is \$200 million with our net external debt sitting somewhat below that cap at \$141 million at the end of 2017/2018.
-This level of debt at the end of the year is \$18 million below the \$159 million level forecast in the 2017/2018 Annual Plan.
+This level of debt at the end of the year is \$16 million below the \$159 million level forecast in the 2017/2018 Annual Plan.

-We have reduced debt by direct savings from operational budgets which have been used to repay debt.
-Also favourable interest and borrowing conditions, a lower opening debt position, delays to some large capital works, higher than anticipated income due to higher population growth than forecast, and greater forestry income have all contributed.
+Debt has been reduced by direct savings from operational budgets which have been used to repay debt.
+Also favourable interest and borrowing conditions, a lower opening debt position than budgeted, delays to some large capital works, higher than anticipated income due to things like higher population growth than forecast, and greater forestry income than planned.
 We've also received increased dividends which have been used to pay down debt.
-This was offset by costs associated with ex cyclone Gita and Fehi which had a net cost to Council of up to \$3.9m after NZ Transport Agency's (NZTA) contribution.
+This was offset by costs associated with ex cyclone Gita and Fehi which had a net cost to council of up to \$3.9m after NZ Transport Agency' s (NZTA) contribution.